keras-team/keras-hub/examples/glue_benchmark/README.md

 zip -r submission.zip *.tsv
 ```

-GLUE submission requires the `submission.zip` contains `.tsv` file for all tasks
+GLUE submission requires the `submission.zip` contains `.tsv` file for all
-, otherwise it will be a failed submission.
+tasks, otherwise it will be a failed submission.
 An empty `.tsv` will also fail
 because it checks the content.
 If you only want to evaluate on certain tasks,
 you can download the sample submission, and put the `.tsv` files for tasks you
 don't run inside your submission file.
 For example if you don't want to